MEET THE STAFF

 Tara (she/her) works on protecting endangered species and their habitats throughout North America as part of the Endangered Species program.
 Prior to joining the Center, Tara ran her own private law practice — with clients including Greenfire Law, PC, the International Fund for Animal Welfare, the Animal Protection League of New Jersey, and local community foundations — on projects including endangered species and wildlife protection and the regulation of wildlife-friendly, wildfire-resilient housing initiatives.
 For seven years she was also an attorney for the Animal Welfare Institute, working on wildlife and endangered species campaigns like protecting the world’s last wild red wolves and fighting harmful wildlife-trapping practices.
 She holds degrees from Lewis & Clark Law School and the University of California at Berkeley.

-Contact: Truckee, CA, 415.419.4210email Tara
+Contact: Truckee, CA, 415.419.4210, email Tara

-Ted Zukoski, Senior Attorney, Public Lands Program
+Ted None Zukoski, Senior Attorney

 Ted Zukoski, Senior Attorney

-Ted works on public-lands issues, including the protection of roadless forests.
+Ted (he/him) works on public-lands issues, including the protection of roadless forests.
 Prior to joining the Center in 2019, Ted worked for 15 years as a staff attorney in Earthjustice’s Denver office, where he litigated cases concerning attacks on wildlands and national parks from road construction, mining and development.
 Before that he served as a public-lands attorney at Land and Water Fund of the Rockies (now Western Resource Advocates) in Boulder, Colorado.
 Ted is a graduate of Harvard College and Yale Law School and a member of the board of directors of Wilderness Workshop.

 Contact: Denver, CO, 303.641.3149, email Ted